 Reporting is not the only thing that Access Rights Manager can deliver, as it also offers a simple, easy to use permissions management tool, which has automated provisioning and de-provisioning, as well as templates for easy user creation and removal.

-Some of the main features of Solarwinds Access Rights Manager include:
+Some of the main features of SolarWinds Access Rights Manager include (but are not limited to):

 - Monitoring & Auditing Active Directory Changes & Group Polices